diptangsu/Data-Structures/README.md

 # Array
 An array is a collection of items stored at contiguous memory locations.
-The idea is to store multiple items of the same type together.
+Its used to store multiple items of the same type together.

 # Stack
 Stack is a linear data structure which follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out).